Hannah Manis

 Clinical Profile

 During my undergraduate career, I shadowed approximately 50 clients over the span of two summers in a small private practice in Middle Tennessee.
 I also completed a four-month internship in the Expressive Therapy department of Woodridge Psychiatric Hospital (Johnson City, Tennessee) which included music, art, and recreational therapies with inpatient and outpatient clients.
 During my Master’s program, my practicum at the University of Dayton Counseling Center involved facilitating weekly virtual anxiety and depression seminars, co-leading a college adjustment group, and engaging in individual counseling with students.
+At the UF Health Psychology Specialties Clinic, I have worked with children and families with various health and behavioral conditions.
+My clinical passion lies in working with youth and young adults with Type 1 Diabetes to assist them in reducing barriers to self-management, managing diabetes distress and burnout, integrating diabetes into one’s identity, and fostering resilience and growth while living with diabetes.

 Areas of Interest